About The College

 The College

 As one of three community colleges in the NMSU system, DACC is governed by the NMSU Board of Regents through an operating agreement between the university and the boards of education of the Gadsden, Hatch, and Las Cruces School districts.
-The DACC Advisory Board, comprised of representatives from the three school boards approve the budget, initiate mill levy and bond issue elections, and advise DACC on program needs.
+The DACC Advisory Board, comprised of representatives from the three school boards, approves the budget, initiates mill levy and bond issue elections, and advises DACC on program needs.
 All NMSU System institutions follow the policies and procedures outlined in the NMSU Regents Policy Manual (RPM) and the Administrative Rules and Procedures (ARP).
 DACC’s President also serves as the Chancellor of the NMSU System Community Colleges.

 College Mission